 You can interact with these courses and their practices at your own pace—it’s gradual exposure therapy, and you are in charge; the point is to take personal ownership of and responsibility for yourself.
 Just begin.
 I have made each course simple allowing you to take baby steps and action throughout.
 I have made the courses failure-oriented, so you can’t screw anything up!
 How about that being the OPPOSITE of traditional schooling?
 Here’s the trick– when you do fail– and you will, please be compassionate with yourself.
 Try not to be a judgmental tyrant.
 You can tell yourself the truth, even when it f*#king hurts, but you also can be nice about it.
 The freedom you want must be earned and that usually includes some pain.
 That’s just the nature of being human.
 Sorry, not sorry.

 I learned about my own human nature and the nature of my suffering from my life experiences, but I did this far more consciously through practicing Bikram yoga which taught me how to attend to my pain and suffering and study myself for wisdom and wellness.
 We in the Bikram Yoga community call the yoga practice a self-study for self-realization practice.
 It’s not about wearing spandex and balancing as most yoga studios in the West have you believing.
-(You can find out more at my Yoga course over at The Humanistic Helper.com to learn more about that).
 Rather, Bikram designed his hatha yoga class using mirrors and high heat, so that individuals could willingly and honestly confront themselves directly in the mirror under bright lights and under physical AND psychological distress to observe themselves suffering, in order to discover and connect deeply to their truth, their own human suffering.
 I had no idea I’d learn this when I accidentally tried a class.

-It is now many years after beginning my yoga journey and I am currently a grad student in counseling psychology, where I continue to read and receive confirmation about Yoga and the self-awareness process.
+It is now many years after beginning my yoga journey.
+I have completed my graduate degree in counseling psychology, and work in behavioral health as a clinician and coach.
+I continue to read and receive confirmation about yoga and the self-awareness process.
 I did not need the confirmation by psychologists, researchers, and neuroscientists to prove that understanding my specific human nature through self-study has been positively transformative.
-You don’t either- and in fact I think we turn to experts as an excuse from turning inward to do the work nobody else can.
+You don’t either- and in fact, I think we turn to experts as an excuse from turning inward to do the work nobody else can.
 My curriculum, just like Bikram’s yoga, encourages you to stop making excuses, stop being lazy, stop distracting yourself from yourself, and face your fears to know yourself — this is the path to wisdom and wellness.

 When I began paying deep, nonjudgmental attention to my attention, my body, my mind, my personality, character and my choices, and all the ways I related to myself and my experiences, I realized just how much I could actually trust myself.
 I realized how much I relied on others to tell me what to do and how to be– as if they had the answers and the logic and the insight about me that I lacked!
 Through self-study, I trust my instincts, my heart, and my gut to make the most appropriate choices for a life worth living– a life of deep meaning and purpose.
 You can too.